Aubenton: Geography

-The river Thon flows from east to west through the north of the commune eventually joining the Oise at Etreaupont.
+The river Thon flows from east to west through the north of the commune eventually joining the Oise at Étréaupont.
 The Ruisseau du Bois Carbonnet rises in the south of the commune, discharging into the Ruisseau de l'Étang Polliart, a tributary of the Thon.

 Aubenton is surrounded by 7 communes: Brunehamel, Iviers, Beaumé, Leuze, Any-Martin-Rieux, Logny-lès-Aubenton, and Mont-Saint-Jean.